The legal basis

 The text of the legal instructions for use and the directions for use (WGGA) must be the same as will appear on the packaging.
 The text must agree with the text for the reference product, and may be supplemented with technical instructions if these instructions do not contradict those for the reference product.

 Repackaging the product before resale in the Netherlands is permitted if this does not affect the quality and properties of the product.
 The Ctgb, based on data about the packaging, determines whether the new packaging provides the same risk protection and has the same quality as the packaging for the reference product (Sanco/223/2000 rev. 9, 6 December 2001, page 7).
 The importer is allowed to repackage the product if the rights and reputation of the authorisation holder of the original product are not harmed.
 The importer must notify the holder of the rights for the reference authorisation about the intention to market the product, and if necessary provide the holder with a sample of the product.
 The importer is the individual who is responsible for importing a plant protection product for trading and marketing the imported product that is to be authorised.
 This is the applicant for the parallel trade permit.

 If you want to import a new batch under the same conditions, you have to notify this with the form: Notification import plant protection product again.
 You have to follow the same steps describe above under “import of the product’’.

 Changes of the reference product

-If the reference product changes, the parallel permit must change too (except for expand field of use), with the same deadlines as set for the authorisation holder of the reference product, to correct the label.
-In this case a new application form is needed from the authorisation holder of the parallel permit.
+If the reference product changes, the parallel trade permit must change too (except for expand field of use), with the same deadlines as set for the authorisation holder of the reference product, to correct the label.
+In this case a new application form is needed from the authorisation holder of the parallel trade permit.
 For the right application form see our pages 'Registration process' and ' Instructions for submission'.

 Withdrawal of the reference product